Sustainable Data Management: Indefinite Static Data at Rest with Machine-Readable Printed Optical Data Sheets (MRPODS): Data Compression Using bzip2

 where \( ODS \) is the Original Data Size and \( CDS \) is the Compressed Data Size.
 The effectiveness of \texttt{bzip2} compression is measured by the increase in data density (DD), which is inversely proportional to the compressed data size.
 Thus, the data density can be expressed as:

-This mathematical representation underscores the efficiency of \texttt{bzip2} in MRPODS applications.
-In a practical demonstration using a widely available consumer-grade HP OfficeJet 3830 printer, the efficacy of \texttt{bzip2} was evident when printing a WinRar compressed archive of the Project Gutenberg eBook version of 'War and Peace' (excluding the JPPEG cover) on a mere five sheets of paper.
+This mathematical representation displays the efficiency of using \texttt{bzip2} in the MRPODS application.
+In a practical demonstration using a widely available consumer-grade HP OfficeJet 3830 printer, the efficacy of \texttt{bzip2} was evident when printing a WinRar compressed archive of the Project Gutenberg eBook version of 'War and Peace' (excluding the JPEG cover) on a mere five sheets of paper.
 The specific settings employed in this process were as follows: a dot density set at 200 dots per inch (dpi), dot size adjusted to 70\%, and a redundancy ratio of 1:5.
 The printing was executed in high DPI grayscale mode with the borderless printing option activated.

 For comparison, when the same eBook was formatted for printing via Microsoft Word, utilizing a standard Times New Roman font at a 12-point size and narrow margins, the document spanned 748 pages.
 This stark contrast in page count between the two methods highlights the significant efficiency and space-saving potential of MRPODS for the storage of substantial textual data, provided the data does not exceed 4MB.